CaftBotti/manim_pi_creatures/README.md

 [![Designs collected](https://img.shields.io/badge/Designs%20collected-48-brightgreen)](https://github.com/CaftBotti/manim_pi_creatures)
 [![Stars](https://img.shields.io/github/stars/CaftBotti/manim_pi_creatures?style=social)](https://github.com/CaftBotti/manim_pi_creatures)

-All pi creatures that appear in 3b1b video that is used for making pi creature scenes with manim. 用manim制作像3b1b视频里一样的pi小人动画
+All pi creatures that appear in 3b1b video that is used for making pi creature scenes with manim.
+Thank you for your star! 用manim制作像3b1b视频里一样的pi小人动画。请点一个star，谢谢!

 > Have you ever seen some lovely pi in 3b1b's videos?
 Do you want to make those animations as well?
 You may feel frustrated with that the original manim cairo-backend always makes emotionful pi creatures become "plain" because you only have "PiCreature_plain.svg" but not other designs!
 >